glassroom/heinsen_tree/README.md

 We recommend that you restrict the space of allowed predictions to *ancestral paths that exist in the tree*, stored in `tree.paths`, a PyTorch buffer (corresponding to matrix P in the paper), in two steps:

-1. Predict naive probability distributions at every level of depth with a single Softmax (or log-Softmax) function, which runs efficiently because by default `scores_in_tree` is masked with `-inf` values, which PyTorch maps to probability zero without incurring floating-point computation.
-These distributions are naive because at each level of depth they are independent of each other, instead of conditional on predictions at shallower levels.
+1. Predict naive probability distributions at every level of depth with a single Softmax or log-Softmax (e.g., `scores_in_tree.softmax(dim=-1)`), which runs efficiently because by default `scores_in_tree` is masked with `-inf` values, ignored by PyTorch.
+The distributions are naive because at each level of depth they are independent of each other, instead of conditional on predictions at shallower levels.

 2. Use any method of your choice to select the ancestral path (or top k ancestral paths) in `tree.paths` that best match the naively predicted probabilities.
 Below, we show examples of two methods: parallel beam search and smallest Levenshtein distance.